girgismicheal/Plant-s_Leaf_counting_using_VGG16/README.md

 # Plant-s_Leaf_counting_using_VGG16

+## Overview

+A Deep Learning Case Study that aims at automating the tedious task of observing Plant Phenotypes(leaves in this case).
+Given a plant image, it can predict the leaf count which can help monitor the health and growth of the plants.
+The approach involved using various Deep Learning technqiues using Segmentation models, Convolutional models for Regression and Transfer Learning models for predicting the leaf count.

 ## Dataset (Leaf counting dataset):

 Description: The dataset is plant images at different resolutions captured with a variety of cameras.
 There are images showing plants with approximatelty 1,2,3,4 and 6 leafs.
 The images are part of a Leaf counting dataset which can be downloaded from the Aarhus University, Denmark.